cobekington/Learn-Java-Python/README.md

-# Learn-Java-Python
+# Learn Java & Python

-Im creating this repository to help you learn both JAVA & PYTHON
+I'm creating this repository to help you learn both JAVA & PYTHON